canalplus/rx-player/doc/api/Miscellaneous/Local_Contents.md

 This documentation page will be about how to load already downloaded contents.
 We suppose the content is already downloaded and that you just want to play it through the RxPlayer.

-However, a tool to download DASH/Smooth/MetaPlaylist contents compatible to this API is under way.
+However, a tool to download DASH/Smooth/MetaPlaylist contents compatible with this API is under way.

 ## Overview